Economics (ECON)

 ECON 6998 Professional Project (0 credits)

 Provides direct supervision of the research that constitutes the core of the professional project.
 Students submit drafts of various sections of their project as each is completed.
-These sections are: literature review, development of theoretical model, specification of empirical model of theory, creation of the necessary data set and execution of the empirical model.
+These sections are literature review, development of theoretical model, specification of empirical model of theory, creation of the necessary data set and execution of the empirical model.
 The final output of the course is a complete draft of the project that meets project director's approval.
+S/U grade assessment.

 Level of Study: Graduate